How to Leverage the Next Enterprise Software Revolution

 We had a chance to catch up with Timothy a few weeks ago and came away with a couple of lessons both small and large companies might think about.

-Lesson 1: Stand Up and Ask the Stupid Question
+Lesson 1: Stand up and ask the stupid questions

 You can’t know it all.
 When working with people that live and breathe a particular industry or market, they will use terms you aren’t familiar with.
 Tim shares a funny story to demonstrate how important it is be willing to ask what seem like stupid questions.